mbrezu/Shovel/WebGuessNumber.md

 Note the extra `input` element used to hold the session ID.

+You can now [try the game](http://localhost:4242/guess) again.
+Start it in two browser windows and notice that they don't share state.

 ### Page Reloads, the Back Button, Cloned Pages

 There is still a big problem: reloading the page does not work